 Knowing that prioritization and problem solving are essential competencies requires hiring managers to shift their focus from the technical skills to the ability to assess a situation, adapt, and think.

 In addition, the days when sales reps could rely on an internal champion to make a deal happen are a thing of the past.
-On average, salespeople engage 4.5 decision makers to get to yes.
+On average, professional salespeople engage 4.5 decision makers to get to yes.
 This creates challenges as they attempt to move an opportunity through the sales funnel.
 Reps are required to tailor presentations and proposals to multiple stakeholders, each with multiple agendas.

 CEO Insights also reported that nearly two-thirds of companies plan to expand the size of their sales teams this year to ramp up revenues.
 A word to the wise – it’s time to reassess the criteria upon which hiring decisions for salespeople are made.
-Skills like teamwork, problem solving, and organizational awareness were likely not even on the sales manager’s radar.
+Essential sales skills like teamwork, problem solving, and organizational awareness were likely not even on the sales manager’s radar.
 Now they are top priority.